sourabh-S7/B_Inventors/README.md

 Media Queries – Ensuring a responsive design.

 📂 Project Structure

-.
-├── index.html        # Home page
+->index.html – Home page

-├── about.html        # About Me section
+->about.html – About Me section

-├── contact.html      # Contact information and form
+->contact.html – Contact information and form

-├── goals.html        # Personal or professional goals
+->goals.html – Personal or professional goals

-├── partners.html     # Collaborations or partnerships
+->partners.html – Collaborations or partnerships

-├── skills.html       # Skills and expertise
+->skills.html – Skills and expertise

-├── work.html         # Work experience or portfolio items
+->work.html – Work experience or portfolio items

-├── css/
+css/

-│   ├── about.css
-│   ├── contact.css
-│   ├── goals.css
-│   ├── partners.css
-│   ├── skills.css
-│   ├── work.css
+->about.css – Styling for the About Me section

+->contact.css – Styling for the Contact page

+->goals.css – Styling for the Goals page

+->partners.css – Styling for the Partners page

+->skills.css – Styling for the Skills page

+->work.css – Styling for the Work experience/portfolio page

-│   └── styles.css   # General styling and shared styles
+->styles.css – General and shared styles across the site

-└── README.md         # Project documentation (this file)
+README.md – Project documentation (this file)

 🌟 Features
 Multi-Page Layout: Separate pages for skills, goals, work, and more.